EmersonDeltaV/deltav-edge/developer-guide/microsoft-excel/microsoft-excel.md

 Remember to replace `{edge ip}` with the actual IP address of your Edge server.
 These instructions will guide you in effectively using the Rest API and Bearer Token within Microsoft Excel. 🚀

 And thats it!
-You can now Retrieve your data to the PowerBI and Create Reports, Dashboard or Tables however you like
+You can now Retrieve your data to Microsoft Excel and create reports, dashboard or tables.